semantic-systems/coypu-temporal-extraction-service-machamp/README.md

-├── machamp             # Contains all the scripts and documentation related to MaChAmp ├── results             # Contains the result tables and logfiles of the finetuned models used in the theis ├── temporal-data       # Contains the datasets, as well as the scripts required for conversion
+├── machamp             # Contains all the scripts and documentation related to MaChAmp ├── results             # Contains the result tables and logfiles of the finetuned models used in the theis ├── temporal-data       # Contains the datasets, as well as the scripts required for conversion ├── docs                # Contains assets for the documentation
 ```

 This is the main directory (temporal-extraction).